SergioOwenFoort/TropicalRealtors/GOOGLE_OAUTH_SETUP.md

-# Google OAuth Setup Guide for Bonaire Makelaars
+# Google OAuth Setup Guide for Tropical Realtors

 ## 🎉 Current Status
 ✅ **Google OAuth is already configured and working in your Supabase project!**